 Homeowner’s Troubleshooting Guide to a Broken Heater

-The middle of a cold Manhattan winter is the worst time to find yourself with a broken furnace.
+The middle of a cold Manhattan winter is the worst time to find yourself with a broken heater.
 However, calling for a furnace repair technician right away isn’t always the best thing to do.
 For one reason, HVAC companies like Standard Plumbing Heating & Air Conditioning will be busy addressing heating problems in homes across Manhattan and surrounding Kansas towns when a cold snap hits.
 Another reason is because the problem may be something you as the homeowner can fix yourself.

 There are lots of different issues that could be causing your furnace to not work, including its ignition.
 If you find that the problem is that your furnace is not igniting, there are several things you can do to try and fix the problem yourself.
 These troubleshooting attempts may help you save time, money and keep your family from spending even one night in a freezing house.

 Furnace Ignition Instructions

 Your furnace ignites in one of two ways.
 The first step a homeowner should take on a broken furnace that won’t ignite is to find out which ignition source is the one for their unit.

 Ignition by Pilot Light

 The oldest way that furnaces have been made to light is by a pilot light.
 This is a is a small flame constantly burning in your furnace.
 See if your furnace has a pilot light.
 Look into the bottom of your furnace where there is a tray of burners.
 A pilot light is typically located to the side and just a bit above the tray.
 To ignite, you will need to get fire to this pilot light.
 First, make sure the control knob on the gas-valve is set to pilot.
 A long lighter or a long match are good tools for supplying this needed flame.

 5 Steps: Lighting a Pilot Light